d2s/Documentation/_posts/2018-04-11-Snapshots.md

 ## Snapshot administration

-Deleting snapshots see last on page.
 Deleting snapshots is a **destructive** operation and should be performed with care.
+More info about deleting snapshots see last in page.

 ## Utilizing Snapshots